US women’s national team coach Vlatko Andonovski resigns after early World Cup exit, AP source says

 The person spoke to the AP on condition of anonymity because the move had not been officially announced.
 An announcement was expected Thursday.

-The four-time tournament champions struggled throughout the World Cup.
-A victory over Vietnam to kick off the group stage was followed by a pair of draws against Netherlands and Portugal — barely enough to get the team into the knockout stage.
+The four-time champion struggled through the World Cup.
+A victory over Vietnam to kick off the group stage was followed by draws against Netherlands and Portugal — barely enough to get the team into the knockout stage.

-The United States had never finished worse that third at the World Cup.
+The United States had never finished worse than third at previous World Cups.

 The 46-year-old Andonovski was named coach of the United States in October 2019, taking over for Jill Ellis, who led the United States to back-to-back World Cup titles.
 He finished 51-5-9 during his time with the team, and was 3-2-5 in major tournaments.

-The United States was bitten by injuries in the run-up to the tournament, losing a pair of key players.
+The United States was bitten by injuries in the run-up to the tournament, losing key players.
 Mallory Swanson injured her knee during a friendly in April, and captain Becky Sauerbrunn couldn’t recover from a foot injury in time.

 Promising young forward Catarina Macario tore her ACL playing for her club team Lyon last year and also wasn’t ready to play in the World Cup.